-Some quite extraordinary and very complex Châteauneuf-du-Pape wines are made at the family-run Château de Vaudieu, a testament to both the remarkable local terroir and to the skill and prowess of their winemaker, Philippe Cambie.
-His unparalleled understanding of Châteauneuf-du-Pape and its ancient varieties has ensured that Châteaude Vaudieu is a leading benchmark for other southern Rhone properties – over the past decade or more Châteaude Vaudieu has been one of the finest and most reliable names in the region.
+Some quite extraordinary and very complex Châteauneuf-du-Pape wines are made at the family-run Château de Vaudieu, a testament to both the remarkable local terroir and the skill and prowess of their winemaker, Philippe Cambie.
+His unparalleled understanding of Châteauneuf-du-Pape and its ancient varieties has ensured that Châteaude Vaudieu is a leading benchmark for other southern Rhone Valley properties – over the past decade or more Châteaude Vaudieu has been one of the finest and most reliable names in the region.

 Châteaude Vaudieu 'Closerie de Vaudieu' Châteauneuf-du-Pape 2012